 Grapa Varieties, which was founded by the Karniel family, exclusively commercialises these new ARRA table grape varieties to growers worldwide.

-Fourth-generation farmer Sachar Karniel, creator and breeder of the ARRA range, continuously develops new varieties for the line at the Giumarra Ard breeding programme in California.
+Fourth-generation farmer Shachar Karniel, creator and breeder of the ARRA range, continuously develops new varieties for the line at the Giumarra ARD breeding programme in California.

 ARRA 29 is a large, early, crisp variety and an “excellent replacement for Flame” with exceptional eating quality, the group said, while